jgoerzen/docker-mythtv/README.md

  - Use NAT reflection on your firewall to forward packets back in to your network.
  - [Bridge your Docker containers to the network](https://developer.ibm.com/recipes/tutorials/bridge-the-docker-containers-to-external-network/)
+   - An example: docker network create --driver=bridge --ip-range=192.168.0.192/29 --subnet=192.168.0.0/24 -o "com.docker.network.bridge.name=brlan1" brlan1
+   - After that, you can add `network=brlan1 --ip=192.168.0.193` do your `docker run`, and you do not need any `-p` because it will be directly accessible on the new IP.
  - Add egress iptables rules to your frontends
+ - You can set the BackendServerIP and MasterServerIP to the "visible" IP of the backend (will probably have to do this via mysql).  mythbackend will fail to bind to a visible IP, but a userland redirector like `redir` may do the trick.

 I tried adding `-O BackendServerIP=blah -O MasterServerIP=blah` to my mythfrontend command line.
-That let it boot, but wasn't sufficient.
+That let it boot, but wasn't sufficient for streaming.

 # Bugs